 - Jane Lute, UN Assistant Secretary General for Peacebuilding Support

 - Elizabeth Jones, Former Assistant Secretary of State

 - Edward Allen, Council on Foriegn Relations Bernard L. Schwartz Senior Fellow

 - Matthew Goodman, William E Simon Chair in Political Economy at the Center, CSIS

-Join us, the Institute for African Studies, and the Young Black Professionals in International Affairs on September 23rd at 7:30 PM ET as we host Dr. Imani Cheers, Dr. Nemata Blyden, and Dr. Msia Clar.
-We will discuss African peoples, politics, and deconstructing flawed ideas of Africa within history, media, and politics.
-Please be sure to RSVP on Eventbrite on by 12 PM ET on Eventbrite!
+On September 23rd, 2020, we, the Institute for African Studies, and the Young Black Professionals in International Affairs hosted Dr. Imani Cheers, Dr. Nemata Blyden, and Dr. Msia Clar.
+The topics of discussion included African peoples, politics, and deconstructing flawed ideas of Africa within history, media, and politics.
+A recording of the event can be found here.

 On February 27, 2020, we hosted Francisco Bencosme, the Asia Pacific Advocacy Manager at Amnesty International USA, and Rohit Tripathi, electrical engineer and President of Young India, a grassroots policy advocacy group, to raise awareness about recent events in India as a result of the Citizenship Amendment Act (CAA) and National Register of Citizens (NRC).